mssdaniellmesquita/Need-a-Third-Testament-site-source/content/post/conversations-chat-1.en.md

 ---
 description: >-
-  **Note**: if you do not understand English / Spanish or do not like dialogues, you can read the letters or songs.
+  **Note**: if you don't understand English / Spanish, you can read the next dialogues (chat 2, etc.), or if you don't like dialogues, you can read letters or songs.
 ---

 03/29/18